FEAR OF TAKING TESTS

-The fear of taking tests is a form of social anxiety.
-Many studies have shown that a small amount of anxiety is a good thing and will improve the test scores.
+Most people know that the fear of taking tests is a form of social anxiety.
+But did you know that a small amount of anxiety is a good thing and will improve the test scores.
 Hence dulling the senses with alcohol or a tranquilizer will reduce the test results.
 It’s only when the anxiety level becomes too high that it tips the scale and becomes a problem.

 One study reports a wide range between 10 and 40 percent of school age students may experience test anxiety sufficient to have a negative effect on the outcome.

 Not wanting to take a test and the fear of taking tests are entirely different.
 Telling the difference between the two is trickier.
 If a student performs well on pop quizzes and other tests, but fails the big ones, indicates the possibility that the student has a test anxiety.